 No. It’s Just a Plant explicitly addresses the potential harm of drug abuse and insists that marijuana is not to be experimented with by children.
 As with books that teach kids about sex, It’s Just a Plant encourages parents to explore the topic and children’s questions about it, all the while reminding them that trying “pot” is an experience for responsible adults.

 Should parents who don’t use marijuana read this book?

-It’s Just a Plant is for all parents.
 The book is not about people who use marijuana or people who abstain (although it contains both); it’s about a plant that most children will encounter in their lives.
-Before they investigate on their own, shouldn't they be prepared?
-We can deter early use and abuse of drugs by opening channels of communication between children and their parents.
+Before they investigate on their own, we want to open channels of communication between children and all parents.

 Who made It’s Just a Plant?